 Staying within the Rules!

-1. Software licences must be purchased direct from Cambridgeshire Software House or one of its approved representatives.
-Software licences are ‘per school’ NOT per ‘educational establishment’, i.e. where an Academy manages, say, five schools, each school will need its own software licence in order to participate in the Challenge.
+1. Software licences must be purchased direct from Maths in Motion Ltd. or one of its approved representatives.
+Software licences are per school NOT per educational establishment i.e. where an Academy manages, say, five schools, each school will need its own software licence in order to participate in the Challenge.
 Composite licences are available where a school has both Junior Challenge and Senior Challenge aged students.

-2. Your school will have until the 23rd of March 2018 to submit your first round entry to Cambridgeshire Software House.
-A number of “just for fun” races will be held over the course of the Challenge year.
+2. Your school will be notified by the email address of the lead teacher when to submit your first round entry.
+A number of other events will also be held over the course of the Challenge year.
 Also, the intervening period should be used to familiarise students with the software and the mathematics skills required to use it competitively by way of internal races.
 The software setup for the first round race will be made known to all registered schools in good time.

-4. Cambridgeshire Software House will run a number of semi final races (based on the number of schools that qualified), in the presence of an independent adjudicator, in order to determine the best cars submitted in each age category and these races will be available to the race participants to watch.
+4. The organisers will run a number of semi final races (based on the number of schools that qualified to take part), in the presence of an independent adjudicator, in order to determine the best cars submitted in each age category and these races will be available to the race participants to watch.

-5. The pupils (see 7 below) responsible for setting up the best cars will be invited to participate in the online World Final that takes place on 20th June 2018.
-They will work on a race set up of which they will have no previous knowledge.
-The number of teams invited to participate will be entirely at the discretion of Cambridgeshire Software House.
+5. Students (see 7 below) responsible for setting up the best cars in the semi-final will be invited to participate in the online World Final that will take place usually the 3rd week of June.
+They will then work on a race set up of which they will have no previous knowledge.
+The number of teams invited to participate will be entirely at the discretion of the organisers.
 (PLEASE NOTE: Whilst there are no restrictions on the use of calculators during the preliminary stages of the competition, they will not be allowed during the World Final.)

 6. All schools taking part must be aware that should they qualify to take part in the World Final, any associated costs incurred will be their sole responsibility.
 Schools participating in the World Final will need to have good access to the internet (preferably not Wifi), provide a webcam and audio connection, have access to email and the use of a printer on the day.

 7. There will be two age ranges within the Challenge: